Pseudacteon tricuspis: Distribution

 Pseudacteon tricuspis is widely distributed around Argentina, Brazil, and other parts of South America, Europe, and Asia.
 About two dozen species of the genus parasitize native fire ants in South America.
 Since its introduction to the United States, the species can be found across the country, but is concentrated along the south east parts, including Florida, Alabama, Arkansas, and Louisiana.

 Habitat

 Pseudacteon tricuspis is predominantly found within the natural range of where the host Solenopsis invicta fire ant can be found.
 Climates range from rain forests to swamps to dry areas.
-They are not preferential to any sort of habitat, partially because P. tricuspis live the majority of their lives within the host.
+They do not prefer any specific sort of habitat, partially because P. tricuspis live the majority of their lives within the host.
 P. tricuspis is not known to be attracted in large groups to anything but the host ant.

 Life history

 Pseudacteon tricuspis will spend a majority of its life cycle within the host ant, even after the host dies.
 Development time from egg deposition to mature adult is 5 to 12 weeks, depending on temperature (with increased longevity at lower temperatures).
 Sex determination is dependent on the size of the host ant that the egg is deposited within.
 The female flies have a greater average fitness if they are using larger host fire ants.
 However, the exact mechanism of how this sex determination occurs is unknown.